mcv-m6-video/mcv-m4-2017-team4/README.md

 # Video Surveillance for Road Traffic Monitoring

-**Objectives:** The goal of this project is to learn the basic concepts and techniques related to video sequences processing, mainly for surveillance applications.
+<p align="justify">**Objectives:** The goal of this project is to learn the basic concepts and techniques related to video sequences
+processing, mainly for surveillance applications.
 We will focus on video sequences from outdoor scenarios, with the application of traffic monitoring in mind.
 The main techniques of video processing will be applied in the context of video surveillance: moving